 Update: New Colors

 - 4 skeins of Purl Soho’s Gentle Giant, 100% merino wool.
+Each skein is 48 yards; approximately 192 yards required.
 We used the colors Wolf Brown, Winter Bark, Heirloom White, White Peppercorn, Calico Pink, Pink Sky, Silver Berry, Purple Lupine, Pigeon Gray, Weathered Blue, Elephant Gray, Poseidon Green, and Graphite Gray.

 - US 50 straight or circular needles